When are you open?

 Our facility caters to adults and embodies a sense of a wellness and relaxation.
 If space is available, we allow children in our facility under certain circumstances permitted they uphold the type of environment we are creating.
 If we feel these expectations are not being met, you may be asked to leave.
 With this in mind, please also follow the below guidelines of our age policy:

 Treatments and therapies are available to guests over the age of 13.
 Guests under 18 require adult supervision and waiver commitment.
 To receive treatments from our therapists, all minors must be accompanied by a guardian.
-If you have any question please call for clarification.
+If you have any questions please call for clarification.

 I’d like to have an event at SunWater.
 Whom do I contact?